 - Flexible Data Model: It is advised to use Data Modelling Flexibility for instances when you require to efficiently and appropriately articulate model requirements for the apps.
 Your database creation hugely depends on it.
 Ultimately, your app’s future will depend on how flexible is the data model.
 Due to the fact that mobile applications evolve at really fast rates, so your model needs to be quite flexible so it copes with it and accommodates all the changes.
 For consistent & relational data, relational database works best.
 But in case of any change in data requirements, then systems offering greater data flexibility, such as NoSQL database, make the best choice.

 - Resolve Data Conflicts: Data conflicts are easily possible on the platforms that are using decentralized data writes.
 Thus a strong system is required for resolving conflicts that may arise.
-The resolution chosen by you must allow for automatic databases resolution in the cloud or on devices.
+The resolution chosen by you must allow for automatic database resolution in the cloud or on devices.
 Same is for the resolutions either by humans or the external systems.

 - Synchronize systems: It is again important to synchronize systems as you choose a database for your mobile app.
 Keep in mind that synchronizing and resolving conflicts go hand-in-hand.
 To control how the systems synchronize involves replications.
 Now, these replications basically are strategy, conditional & filtering.
 The replication strategy needs streaming support, push support, continuous support, pooling support, and one-time support.
-To being able to use all of these strategies together will be an added advantage.
+Being able to use all of these strategies together will be an added advantage.

-In case of conditional data replication, it only takes place in certain conditions, like when the power supply of your device is sufficient or when a device is on Wi-Fi.
+In the case of conditional data replication, it only takes place in certain conditions, like when the power supply of your device is sufficient or when a device is on Wi-Fi.
 Meanwhile, for Filtering replication, it just allows for some data to replicate whereas it leaves the others out

 - A choice between building sync and buying: You can get sync for your apps in two ways like you either buy it from a service provider or you can choose to create your own sync solution.
 The second option here seems to be more challenging and very complex owing to distributed computing that comes along with sync.
 What works best is that you leave the data synchronization to expert stack and choose to focus on other app features.
 In case you are still keen on building sync, keep in mind that it is going to consume a lot of your resources and time.
 Meanwhile, above all, go for a solution that brings in more flexibility.
 The solution should be secure, flexible, and manageable and must work well with or without any internet connectivity.